Analysis | How ‘Big Brother’ (barely) redeemed itself after one of the most boring seasons ever

 Enzo was stunned.
 Nicole, who previously appeared so confident that cameras caught her rehearsing victory scenarios out loud, was especially shocked.
 She broke down and could barely keep it together during her post-eviction interview.
 “I can’t look at you right now,” she told Cody moments later, when she joined the nine-person jury to determine the winner.

 According to social media, this moment was a pure shot of schadenfreude to fans watching at home, many of whom felt Nicole frequently played the victim after criticizing her castmates.
 There were unconfirmed rumors that she and Cody talked strategy before the show started, which is strictly taboo.
-And in one of the live-feed moments that did not air on the edited-for-TV broadcast, she was seen laughing as Memphis mocked houseguest Ian Terry, who is autistic; and also agreed with Dani who said that Ian’s “constant movement stresses me out.”
+And in one of the live-feed moments that did not air on the edited-for-TV broadcast, she was seen laughing as Memphis mocked houseguest Ian Terry, who is autistic, and also agreed with Dani, who said that Ian’s “constant movement stresses me out.”
 (Franzel, a social media influencer, reportedly lost several sponsors after that.)

 The finale’s other redeeming factor was the fan-voted “America’s Favorite Player” award, otherwise known as $25,000.
 The prize went to Da’Vonne Rogers, who immediately started to cry.
 This win was especially validating to many viewers, as Da’Vonne has become adored by fans over the years, especially for her priceless reactions in response to the madness of the “Big Brother” house.
-(You might have seen these GIFs approximately one million times.)
+(You might have seen these GIFs approximately 1 million times.)

 Da’Vonne also had one of the most powerful moments of the season when she was evicted in Week 7.
 “Big Brother” has had a long, ugly history of houseguests making racist comments, as well as a lack of diversity: A Black contestant has never won the show.
 This season only added to the problem, as all the people of color were voted out by the eighth week.